ionos-cloud/ionosctl/docs/commands/group/create.md

 ## Description

 Use this command to create a new Group and set Group privileges.
 You need to specify the name for the new Group.
 By default, all privileges will be set to false.
+You need to use flags privileges to be set to true.

 Required values to run a command: